Working from home

 Tips:

 • The chair should go around the attendees in the meeting and cover introductions so that everyone knows who’s present.
-The chair needs to also make sure that all attendees get an opportunity to contribute given that it will be more difficult to pick up non-verbal signals.
+The chair also needs to make sure all attendees get an opportunity to contribute given that it will be more difficult to pick up non-verbal signals.

-• Circulate any supporting papers as much in advance as possible.
+• Circulate any supporting papers in advance where possible.

-• Make sure the technology works in advance!
+• Check that the technology works in advance!

 • Listen - whether you’re chairing or attending the meeting, listen carefully to what’s being said.
 Even with a video link you may miss some of the nuances of the discussion, making good listening more important than ever.